jacobostapenko/recipe-app/README.md

 Run Postgress and click on the default DB created for you.
 This should open a Terminal shell.
 Run the commands below to create the DB needed

+To add psql to the path of the virtual environment, run the following commands(for regular installation of postgreSQL):

+export PATH="/Library/PostgreSQL/15/bin:$PATH

+make sure to change version(number after PostgreSQL/) if your postgres version is different

 ```CREATE DATABASE recipes;```

 ```